When: This was the third time that Jesus showed himself to his disciples after the resurrection. (vs 14)

 Now when Simon Peter heard that it was the Lord, he put on his fisher’s coat (for he was naked) and cast himself into the sea.

 The other disciples came in a little ship dragging the net with fish.
-They were not far from land, about 100 yards.
+They were not far from land, only about 100 yards.

-As soon then as they came to land, they saw a fire of coals there, and fish laid on it, and bread.
+As soon as they came to land, they saw a fire of coals there, and fish laid on it, and bread.

 Jesus: Bring of the fish which you have now caught.

-Simon Peter went up and drew the net to land.
+Simon Peter went and drew the net to land.
 The net was full of 153 great fish.
 For all there were so many, yet the net was not broken.

 Jesus: Come and dine.